rricharz/Tek4010/README.md

 			This option keeps the currently selected font size until it is changed with a new escape sequence.
 Some historic plot files will not reset the font size back to normal if this option is set.

+	-hidecursor	hides the cursor.
+Do not set while using GIN mode.

 **APL mode**